dgvergel/dgvergel.github.io/_posts/2026-08-24-parallel-directory-traversal.md

 permalink: /2026/08/24/parallel-directory-traversal/
 excerpt: >
-  This article presents a parallel directory traversal algorithm implemented in C++26 using modules, contracts, and concurrent programming techniques.
+  This article presents a parallel directory traversal algorithm implemented in C++26 using modules and concurrent programming techniques.
 ---

 {% include post-categories.html %}